tim-gromeyer/MarkdownEdit/index.md

 Notes:
 - Performance might be bad
-- Some functions such as spellchecking are not available
+- Some features like spell check are not available

 ## Download
 ### Linux: